Real Estate: How to Get Qualified Leads

 Pay-per-click (PPC) advertising is an important part of an overall lead-generating marketing strategy.
 Well-placed ads will put your ads right in front of people who are already looking for the services you’re offering.
 Similar to SEO, paid search is based on key phrases; when someone searches for the words you’ve purchased, your ad will appear before to entice them.

 Paid search is great for budget-conscious Realtors because not only can you control the expenditure, you can also expect lower costs per lead than other areas of advertising.
 You only pay for the people who actually click on your ad, and you can set limits to cap the amount of money you spend in a day or month so you’re not hit with an unexpected bill that didn’t generate profit-producing leads.

 Paid search has another benefit: You can track conversions.
 In other words, you can easily see which phrases are producing the most interest and causing people to click on your ads.
-This is vital information you can use in the rest of your marketing strategy, as well.
+This is vital information you can use in the rest of your marketing strategy, like in Facebook ads, as well.
 Once you know the words that pique your prospects’ interests, you can integrate them into your landing pages, blog posts, and normal website pages.

 3. Offer Something Awesome on a Landing Page

 People love to get free stuff, and they’re more inclined to give you their contact information if you’re offering some helpful tidbits they find irresistible.
 Landing pages are the perfect places to offer your awesome free stuff.
 This is where you’ll entice your audience with phrases like “Download our free guide” or “Get your must-do checklist.”